jlgerber/cpp_happy_fun_time/session_04/session4.md

 ## Our first CMakeList.txt file

 So lets do this...
 Cmake uses a file with a very specific name and capitalizaiton to work.
 So, create a file in the same directory and call it *CMakeLists.txt*.
-Notice the capitalization; you need to copy this exactly.
+Notice the capitalization; you need to copy this exactly; cmakelists.txt wont do.

 Now lets fill it out.